lyckantropen/moonlight_hdr_launcher/README.md

 **Note**: This will not make OS-level HDR games (e.g. Cyberpunk 2077) work.
 Buy an HDMI dongle with HDR support.

-The only way to achieve HDR support is to launch Steam Big Picture through the launcher.
+The only way (allegedly) to achieve HDR support is to launch Steam Big Picture through the launcher.
 Bear in mind that this solution creates sessions that need to be force-quit from Moonlight.
-This example does not use `gamestream_launchpad`.
+This example does not use `gamestream_launchpad`. *Your mileage may vary.*

 `moonlight_hdr_launcher.ini`:
 ```ini